meta-flutter/meta-agl-devel/templates/feature/agl-voiceagent-alexa-wakeword/README_feature_agl-voiceagent-alexa-wakeword.md

 Enables building the Amazon Alexa voiceagent binding with included wakeword engine support.

-Note that this features assumes that the amazonlite wakeword engine ZIP file (e.g. amazonlite-2.0.zip) containing the required additional files has been decompressed to external/alexa-auto-sdk/extensions/extras/amazonlite in the tree.
-Without this, attempting to build with bitbake will fail.
-Please contact your Amazon Alexa developer account representative if you wish to obtain the wakeword engine.
+Note that this features assumes that the amazonlite wakeword engine ZIP file (i.e. amazonlite-2.3.zip) is present in the directory pointed at by the XDG_DOWNLOAD_DIR environment variable if it is set, and $HOME/Downloads otherwise.
+The zip file will be extracted into place in the alexa-auto-sdk repository (at external/alexa-auto-sdk/extensions/extra/amazonlite), and patched to work with the version of Yocto used by AGL.